FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 ## Setting up OpenID Connect (OIDC)

 Once a user has logged in to our application using FusionAuth, you want to be able to retrieve details about their profile.
-We can achieve this using [OIDC](/docs/v1/tech/oauth/), provided by FusionAuth.
+You can achieve this using [OIDC](/docs/v1/tech/oauth/), implemented by FusionAuth.
 To configure OIDC to work correctly, you need to configure FusionAuth's JWT issuing behavior.

 Firstly, head to your tenant configuration via the FusionAuth sidebar and edit the default tenant.
-Set the "issuer" field to your fully qualified URL (including the protocol).
-The issuer is used to sign tokens when users login.
+Set the `issuer` field to your fully qualified URL (including the protocol).
+This will be something like `http://localhost:9011`.
+The issuer signs and issues tokens when users login.

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/oidc-configuration-1.png" alt="Completed configuration for an issuer URL for a tenant in FusionAuth" class="img-fluid" figure=false %}